darrench3140/angry_bird_game/README.md

-# Angie Bird
+# Angry Bird Game

-The angry bird game written with Unity for learning purposes.
+For learning purposes, I have written the angry bird game in Unity.